 Growing Fairer Futures

-This project will provide 50 young people with the agricultural inputs and tools including cocoa tree seedlings needed to prepare and plant their cocoa farm.
-Training in business skills, finance management, modern cocoa farming techniques and climate smart agriculture will provide them with the skills and knowledge to grow their cocoa farm into a sustainable and profitable business, contributing to a reduction in rural unemployment and poverty.
+This project provided 50 young people with the agricultural inputs and tools including cocoa tree seedlings needed to prepare and plant their cocoa farm.
+Training in business skills, finance management, modern cocoa farming techniques and climate smart agriculture provided them with the skills and knowledge to grow their cocoa farm into a sustainable and profitable business, contributing to a reduction in rural unemployment and poverty.

-This project is being supported by the Allan and Nesta Ferguson Charitable Trust.Back to projects
+This project was supported by the Allan and Nesta Ferguson Charitable Trust.Back to projects